Syntactic ambiguity: In headlines

 Many purported crash blossoms are apocryphal or recycled.
-One celebrated one from World War I is "French push bottles up German rear"; life imitated art in the Second World War headline "Eighth Army Push Bottles Up Germans".
+One celebrated example from World War I is "French push bottles up German rear", which was echoed in the Second World War headline "Eighth Army Push Bottles Up Germans".

 In humour and advertising

-Syntactic or structural ambiguities are frequently found in humour and advertising.
-One enduring joke using an ambiguous modifier is a quip spoken by Groucho Marx in the 1930 film Animal Crackers: "I shot an elephant in my pajamas.
-How he got into my pajamas I don't know."
-Another sentence, which emerged from early 1960s machine translation research, is "Time flies like an arrow; fruit flies like a banana".

-Significantly enough, structural ambiguities may also be intentionally created when one understands the kinds of syntactic structures that will lead to ambiguity; however, for the respective interpretations to work, they must be compatible with semantic and pragmatic contextual factors.
+Structural ambiguities may also be intentionally created when one understands the kinds of syntactic structures that will lead to ambiguity; however, for the respective interpretations to work, they must be compatible with semantic and pragmatic contextual factors.

 Syntactic and semantic ambiguity

 In syntactic ambiguity, the same sequence of words is interpreted as having different syntactic structures.
 In contrast, in semantic ambiguity the structure remains the same, but the individual words are interpreted differently.
 Controlled natural languages are often designed to be unambiguous so that they can be parsed into a logical form.

 Kantian

 Immanuel Kant employs the term "amphiboly" in a sense of his own, as he has done in the case of other philosophical words.
 He means it as a confusion of pure understanding with perceived experience, and an attribution to the latter of what belongs only to the former.